 There is a short learning curve while learning how to best use and adjust the Zody, but to help cut that down even further, Haworth put together this short tutorial.

 Want to browse a few more task chair reviews?
 Easy!
-We have an entire section of our blog dedicated to reviews!
+We have an entire guide dedicated to reviews!